Starting the Financial Aid Process

 Qualifying for Financial Aid

-100 percent of our first-time, full-time students received some form of financial aid in 2015-16.
+Did you know that 100 percent of our first-time, full-time students received some form of financial aid in 2015-16?
+It's true!
 While part-time students taking at least six credit hours per semester may be considered for state and federal aid funds, institutional aid is reserved for full-time undergraduate students seeking their first bachelor's degree.
 Institutional scholarships are offered to both qualifying incoming freshmen and transfer students.

 Applying for Aid

 STEP 1: Complete the Free Application for Federal Student Aid (FAFSA).
 Request a paper copy by calling 800-4FED-AID (800-433-3243).
 The new Prior Prior Year FAFSA, which is scheduled to be released this October, will be used to determine your eligibility for federal and institutional need-based aid for the 2017-2018 academic year.
 Have questions?
 Check out GMercyU's FAFSA Quick Tips (PDF).

 FAFSA Filing Deadlines for the 2017-2018 Academic Year :

 - December 1 Priority Deadline for new students seeking a Presidential, Cristo Rey or E-Stem scholarship

 - EXTENDED!
 February 15 (originally January 15) Priority Deadline for all other new students.
 First-time students who submit their FAFSA by this date will be eligible to receive a $1,000 FAFSA submission grant.